csce431/attdtracker/README.md

 # Attendance Tracker

 A barebones Rails app, which can easily be deployed to Heroku.
-See Attendance in  [Attendance Tracker](https://numberzz.herokuapp.com) action!
+See [Attendance Tracker](https://numberzz.herokuapp.com) in action!

 ## Running Locally